syedshaon/secret-messenger/README.md

 ## Functionalities:
 * Anyone can sign up
-* Only logged users can see the date of the message posted and the user who posted it
+* Only logged-in users can see the date of the message posted and the user who posted it
-* Once the user joins the secret group from https://secret-messenger.onrender.com/messages/create page by answering the question can post new messages
+* Once the user joins the secret group from https://secret-messenger.onrender.com/messages/create page by answering the question, he can post new messages
 * Only users with the "Admin" privilege can delete messages from the https://secret-messenger.onrender.com/ page.
 * Admin Username: captainplanetATgmail.com password: PzdXa1XwheEmiJ3Hskf